Seneca-ICTOER/Intro2OOP/docs/C-Encapsulation/classes-and-resources.md

 Let us upgrade our `Student` class to accommodate a variable number of grades.
 The client code specifies the number at run-time.
 The array of grades is now a dynamically allocated resource.
 We allocate:

-- Static memory for the resource instance variable (grade)
+- static memory for the resource instance variable (grade)
-- Dynamic memory for the grade array itself
+- dynamic memory for the grade array itself

 In this section, we focus on the constructors and the destructor for our `Student` class.
 Let us assume that the client does not copy or assign objects of this class.
 We shall cover the copying and assignment logic in subsequent sections: